Citizen Science

 I have an idea now, what can I do to prepare?

 Great!
-Please fill out our expressions of interest survey and indicate you’d like to be an early tester.
+Please fill out our interest survey and indicate you’d like to be an early tester.
 You can get started on designing and mocking up your project as we all eagerly await Rubin observations.

 What’s the timeline?